CSSanobar/My-First-HTML-File-using-VS-Code/README.md

 # My-First-HTML-File-using-VS-Code
-This is my first repository for HTML file using VS Code Author Sanobar Khwaja Moinuddin Syed
+This is my first repository for HTML file using VS Code
+<br>Author Sanobar Khwaja Moinuddin Syed